jepsen-io/tigerbeetle/README.md

 replies, and grid corruption when using `--nemesis-file-targets helix`.
 You can explicitly override this with `--nemesis-file-zones wal`.

+Testing imports is a little weird--you have to be absolutely certain that every single write succeeds, and that the final read phase always completes.
+This is *mostly* possible, but there are some timing-sensitive deadlocks I haven't been able to fix, so it's not part of the regular `test-all` test suite.
+Use `--import` to test imported events, and watch for long stalls at the end of tests.

 ## Internal Tests

 There is an internal test suite which validates that the model, checker, and